Spearheads for TNO in these important sectors for the Netherlands are:

-By measuring and modelling we keep an eye on the current condition, vulnerability, and remaining life expectancy of these constructions.
-How long can a bridge construction be depended on?
-When is a given type of maintenance necessary?
-How do we limit the consequences of an explosion on board a ship?
-When is the maintenance of an offshore wind turbine actually unnecessary?
-“Innovative measuring equipment and constructive, probabilistic knowledge systems help us both to guarantee safety and to intervene when we need to.
-Maintenance is something that has to be carried out at the right time: neither too late, nor too early,” explains Machteld de Kroon, managing director of the BI&M unit.
+By measuring and modelling, we keep an eye on the condition, vulnerability and residual lifespan of structures.
+How long will the structure of a bridge remain reliable?
+When and what kind of maintenance is required?
+How can we limit damage to ships in the event of a collision?
+How do we avoid unnecessary maintenance of offshore wind turbines?
+"Innovative measuring equipment along with building and probabilistic knowledge systems help us to guarantee safety and to intervene when necessary.
+This enables us to ensure that maintenance is carried out neither too late nor too early," says Machteld de Kroon, managing director of the BI&M unit.